gprethesh/getfoz_ui/README.md

 GetFoz UI is a web application that allows users to trade opinions.
 This repository contains the front-end code for the application.

+Please refer to the smart contracts for the backend logic of the application. (https://github.com/gprethesh/getfoz)

 ## Prerequisites

 - Node.js v18